 (*Not to let anything go to waste, the charcoal "vinegar" is sometimes collected and sold as commercial ascetic acid or processed into table vinegar.)

-Once again, some will want to see if this can make chemically activated charcoal on a backyard scale.
+Once again, some will want to see if they can make chemically activated charcoal on a backyard scale.
 You will find some serious entrepreneurs on YouTube.com.
 While their methods appear simple enough, the use of different chemicals seems an invitation for accidents.
 Some of their suggestions for chemicals include "battery acid" (sulphuric acid), hydrochloric acid (aka muriatic acid sold in hardware stores for eating concrete off bricks), nitric acid, potassium or sodium hydroxide (highly caustic), calcium or zinc chloride (more stable salts)...
 Then there is the tedious combination of treating, heating, and extensive washing to remove any remaining chemicals.
 The required heat (450–900 °C), though much less than for steam-activation (600 - 1,200 °C), is still much higher than a conventional oven can achieve.

 Carbon tetrachloride (Freon) - it can more than take your breath away

-Trichloromethane (Chloroform) - CNS depressant, converts to phosgene (a chemical weapon during World War I) in the presence of oxygen and heat
+Trichloromethane (Chloroform) - CNS depressant, converts to phosgene (a chemical weapon used during World War I) in the presence of oxygen and heat

 Chlorohydrocarbons - some are highly toxic and/or flammable.